 Giving your dog Benadryl without a definitive diagnosis can be not only ineffective, but dangerous.
 For example, your dog’s red, watery eyes may look like an allergic reaction, but he could be suffering from glaucoma, in which case Benadryl is not only useless, but can actually worsen your pooch’s condition.
 Keeping this in mind, the benefits of scheduling an appointment with your trusted vet’s office are two-fold: providing an accurate determination of your dog’s condition, as well as the safest form of therapy – a win-win for you and your pet!

 What Are The Side Effects Of Benadryl For Dogs?

-As a dog owner, it’s essential to be aware of the side effects of Benadryl in the instance that your veterinarian prescribes it.
+As a dog owner, it’s essential to be aware of the Benadryl for dogs side effects in the instance that your dog’s veterinarian prescribes it.
 In addition to informing your vet of any medications your dog is currently taking to avoid potential drug interactions, it is wise to ask if it can worsen a preexisting medical condition.